 A virtual private network (VPN) creates a secure connection between networks, generally between one that is not secure (the public internet) and one that is secure (a company's WAN).

 Security gaps have long been seen as a major weakness in WANs, especially when users are accessing their devices in multiple locations, including their homes.
-As such, additional security measures, including firewalls and antivirus software, should be considered in order to prevent unauthorized access or compromise.
+As such, additional security measures and policies, including firewalls and antivirus software, should be considered in order to prevent unauthorized access or compromise.

-Not only does the use of a VPN help create connectivity in a WAN but it also encrypts data.
-However, the use of a VPN does not ensure the complete security of a WAN.
+Not only does the use of a VPN help create connectivity but it also encrypts data.
+However, the use of a VPN does not ensure complete security.
 IT professionals may need to install additional security protocols to deliver the level of security required for the organization.

 WAN security can be compromised when a single device is connected to multiple networks.
 For example, an individual uses the same iPhone for both work and personal use.
 For work, the individual connects the phone to the company's WAN, but for personal use, she accesses the internet via an unsecured Wi-Fi hotspot.
 Without a mobile device management or enterprise mobility management solution in place, security can be an issue.

 Adopting SD-WAN in lieu of a plain WAN is one way to address security challenges.
-An SD-WAN solution must have integrated security.
+An SD-WAN solution must provide integrated security.
 Without it, it becomes a potential attack vector.
 A secure SD-WAN improves the overall security of the business.
-Apart from security, other features of SD-WAN include improved user experience, lower total cost of ownership (TCO), simplicity, and multi-cloud readiness.
+Apart from security, other features include improved user experience, lower total cost of ownership (TCO), simplicity, and multi-cloud readiness.